EEplet/DOCTer/README.md

 # DOCTer
 The code of the paper "DOCTer: A Novel EEG-based Diagnosis Framework for Disorders of Consciousness".
-DOCTer is a framework designed for diagnosing disorders of consciousness(DOC) using EEG (electroencephalography) data through deep learning.
+DOCTer is a framework designed for diagnosing disorders of consciousness(DOC) using EEG through deep learning methods.
 For more information about the DOCTer framework, please refer to our paper.

 ## Dependencies
 - Python 3.6+